UbikZ/git-indicator/README.md

 ### Issues

-You might encounter an issue which should be notice you that "Too many files opened".
+You might encounter some issues.

+> "Too many files opened"

 It's all about linux file open descriptors.
 By default there are 2^10 per process which is pretty low actually.
 You can change this limit:
 * Change the max hard limit from 2^10 to 2^16 ```sudo echo "* hard nofile 65536" >> /etc/security/limits.conf```